How African fishermen feel the burn of their own practices – DW – 05/10/2023

 An unending vicious cycle

-During the symposium in Rabat, all participants agreed in principle to seek remedies to the current situation, as the situation off the West African coast alone cost the affected countries in the region at least $2.3 billion (€ 2.1 billion) each year.
+During the symposium in Rabat, all participants agreed in principle to seek remedies to the current situation, as off the West African coast alone, the damage amounts to at least $2.3 billion (€ 2.1 billion) each year.

-Abdennaji Laamrich, head of the ATLAFCO cooperation and information systems, said that bettering monitoring is required to begin to address — and assess — the situation, adding that African state must "also fight against the harmful techniques of local fishermen and illegal fishing."
+Abdennaji Laamrich, head of the ATLAFCO cooperation and information systems, said that better monitoring mechanisms are required to begin to assess — and address — the situation, adding that African states must "also fight against these harmful techniques of local fishermen and illegal fishing."

+However, Tall stresses that this does not mean that artisanal fishermen should become the scapegoats of an issue that is far more complicated.

-According his view, illegal, undeclared and unregulated (IUU) is the main problem, representing up to 26 million tons of fish caught every year.
-As these practices are usually carried out at high sea and beyond the reach national jurisdictions, it is difficult to police these activities.
+According his view, illegal, undeclared and unregulated (IUU) fishing activities are the main problem, representing up to 26 million tons of fish caught every year.
+As these practices are carried out at high sea beyond the reach of national jurisdictions, it is near-impossible to police these activities.

-But even with IUU activities taking place miles out at sea, the ripple effect is again felt on the coast, with rural coastal populations in vulnerable areas being the most affected by such illegal overfishing practices.
+But even with IUU activities only taking place miles out at sea, the ripple effect is again felt back on the shore, where rural coastal populations suffer the most under such illegal overfishing practices.

-And thus resumes the vicious cycle of locals seeking increasingly harmful methods to get their share of fish.
+And thus resumes the vicious cycle of local fishermen seeking increasingly harmful methods to also get their share of fish, as the Atlantic waters off the West African coast start to resemble a desert.